 418. Ecology of the Coastal Zone.
 (3-0).
 Credit 3.
 Introduction to the ecosystems that comprise the coastal zone with an emphasis on the role of freshwater inflows; open bay systems are the focus of lectures, but fringing habitats are also discussed; human components of the coastal zone are also discussed including industrial, commercial domestic, conservation and restoration issues.
 Prerequisite: Junior or senior classification.

 420. Ecology and Society.
 (3-0).
 Credit 3.
-I, II Students study and compare human and natural ecosystems using diversity, interrelations, cycles, and energy as the conceptional organization; central themes of the course are sustainability, stewardship and science.
+Study and compare human and natural ecosystems using diversity, interrelations, cycles, and energy as the conceptional organization; central themes are sustainability, stewardship and science.
 Prerequisite: Junior or senior classification.

 428. Wetland Ecosystem Management.
 (3-3).
 Credit 4.
 Ecosystem approach to the ecology and management of wetlands; emphasis on factors controlling wetland structure and function, characteristics of different wetland types, and applied issues of wetland restoration, creation and delineation.
 Prerequisite: Junior or senior classification.*